cienporcien/evlibiso15118/README.md

-ISO 15118-20 EV library suite with ACDP
+ISO 15118-20 EV library suite with ACDS
 =======================

 Currently, this is a proof of concept library.
-It runs against libiso15118 dash-20-poc-acdp branch. (iso15118-20 only).
+It runs against libiso15118 dash-20-poc-acds branch. (iso15118-20 only).

 This is an implementation of the EV side of ISO 15118-20 using cbexigen and the new framework built on top of cbexigen generated EXI source code.
-It is intended to replace Josev, since Josev is Python based, and has the issue with the EXI jar not being open source, so it could not be changed or adapted to WPS or ACDP.
+It is intended to replace Josev, since Josev is Python based, and has the issue with the EXI jar not being open source, so it could not be changed or adapted to WPS or ACDS.
 As well, cbexigen is very transparent and easy to work with, and uses the Apache 2.0 license.

 The EV side is sort of a mirror of the EVSE side, but is the master of the communication sequence instead of the slave.